-Varagnes is situated in Annonay in the Ardèche (South East of France, Rhône-Alpes region), on the side of a triangle between Lyon, Grenoble and St Etienne.
+Varagnes is situated in Annonay in the Ardèche (South East of France, Auvergne Rhône Alpes region), on the side of a triangle between Lyon, Grenoble and St Etienne.
 Varagneswas Marc Seguin's last residence.
 He was an XIXth century exceptional engineer and entrepreneur, with an international approach to engineering.
 A major actor of the industrial revolution.
-He was involved in the construction of the first ever-permanent wire cable suspension bridge in Geneva and was a friend of George Stephenson whom he helped to win the Rainhill Trials thanks to his fire-tube boiler He built the first railway line in France between Lyon and St Etienne.
+He was involved in the construction of the first ever-permanent wire cable suspension bridge in Geneva and was a friend of George Stephenson whom he helped to win the Rainhill Trials thanks to his fire-tube boiler He built the first railway line in continental Europe between Lyon and St Etienne.

-Marc Seguin and his descendants transdormed Varagnes into a place dedicated to scientific research, technological innovation and artistic creation, making it a unique place.
+Marc Seguin and his descendants transformed Varagnes into a place dedicated to scientific research, technological innovation and artistic creation, making it a unique place.